 ATP content in the chemolithoautotrophic bacteria Acidithiobacillus ferrooxidans: application of luciferase reaction kit

 Acidithiobacillus ferrooxidans is an acidophilic chemolithoautotrophic bacterium that can grow in the presence of either ferrous iron, or reducing sulfur compounds.

 A chemiluminiscence system was used to investigate energetic levels in A. ferrooxidans grown on various substrates.
 Implementation of a commercial kit based on firefly luciferase, in order to obtain exact ATP content values in acidophilic A. ferrooxidans, is demonstrated in the present work.
-Many analytical considerations had had to be taken due to both low pH of the bacterial cultures, and the substrates inhibition of luciferase.
-Relationship between active and substrate-limiting phases and cellular ATP content was confirmed.
+Many analytical considerations had to be taken due to both low pH of the bacterial cultures, and the substrates inhibition of luciferase.

+The relationship between active and substrate-limiting phases and cellular ATP content was confirmed.
 In the case of soluble substrates, cellular ATP content exceeds the value of ATP content in cells growing on elemental sulfur, which supports elemental sulfur limitation postulated earlier.
 The study brings for the first time exact ATP content values in acidophilic bacteria.

 Katerina N.

-This work analyses a category of self, in American author’s R.W.
-Emerson, W. James and J. Dewey’s philosophy.
-We focus on Emerson’s conception of self-reliance, the critique of egoism and the ontological aspects of soul, W. James´s psychological analysis of the self structure, his concept of subconsciousness and stream of thoughts and finally J. Dewey´s ethical point of view in the field of concept of the self.
+This work analyses the category of self in the philosophies of American authors R.W.
+Emerson, W. James and J. Dewey.
+We focus on Emerson’s conception of self-reliance, his critique of egoism and the ontological aspects of soul, W. James´s psychological analysis of the self structure, his concept of subconsciousness and stream of thoughts and finally J. Dewey´s ethical point of view in the field of concept of the self.
 We compare these authors by four categories derived from an analysis of their work.
-We tried to show and emphasize the substantial connection of philosophical and psychological points, what is common in temporary works for this period of time.
-That strengthens the claimed need of more influences of philosophy in the psychological science.
-My recommendations are that higher interest of philosophy is implemented into the science of psychology because of the close connections between these two fields.
+We tried to show and emphasize the substantial connection of philosophical and psychological points, which are common in temporary works for this period of time.
+That strengthens the claims that there is a need for more philosophical influences in the psychological science.
+My recommendations are that a higher interest of philosophy is implemented into the science of psychology because of the close connections between these two fields.

 Katerina D.